The Human Condition (film series): Production

 The film was based upon Junpei Gomikawa's six-part autobiographical novel of the same name, which strongly resonated with the director Masaki Kobayashi.
 Like the novel's protagonist, he was drafted into the Imperial Japanese Army during World War II and stationed in Japan-occupied Manchuria.
 Self-described as a pacifist and socialist, he had refused to rise above the rank of a private, feeling opposed to both the war and Japan's imperialist ideology at the time.
 Kobayashi adhered to such views for the rest of his life, always remaining critical of Japan's conformist culture.
+He later recalled in his autobiography:

+We [Gomikawa and Kobayashi] have many regrets from our youth.
+Scars.
+We wish we could have done things this way or that way.
+In our hearts we wanted so much to resist the army, that inhuman institution; but we couldn't do a thing about that either.
+Gomikawa couldn't either, no doubt.
+After the war, we were able to get that all off our chests for the first time in Human Condition.
+That's why I think of it as a dream we couldn't realize, a romanticization of resistance during our youth.

 Remembering his own experiences in the war and feeling connected to the novel's events, Kobayashi secured the rights from Gomikawa and petitioned Shochiku to approve the project.
 Due to the subject matter directly criticizing the actions of Japan during World War II, the studio was initially unenthusiastic about the film and only relented when Kobayashi threatened to quit.
 During filming, Kobayashi aimed to be as faithful to Gomikawa's work as possible; he had a copy of the original novel on hand to help in this regard.
 If any scenes were in the book, but not the script, they would be added in when possible.
 The actors were usually notified of these changes a day in advance to memorize their new lines.
 Because of this striving for accuracy, Gomikawa was reportedly very pleased with the adaptation.